DEBADAS001KERNEL/CourierRL/readme.txt

 CourierRL is a Deep Reinforcement Learning project where an autonomous agent learns to navigate environments, collect packages, and complete deliveries using a custom-designed DQN (Deep Q-Network) architecture.

-The project explores dynamic reward-switching behavior, where the same neural policy changes objectives based on an internal pickup state:
+The project explores a dynamic reward-switching mechanism where the same neural policy changes objectives based on an internal pickup state:

 * before pickup → optimize movement toward package
 * after pickup → optimize movement toward delivery house

-The agent was trained from scratch in a custom Python RL environment using:
+The agent was trained from scratch inside a custom Python reinforcement learning environment using:

 * PyTorch
 * Replay Buffers